enumag/reborn-pokepedia/README.md

 Vue.js recommends combining HTML, CSS, and Javascript into one file, represented with the `.vue` file extension.
 More details on the rationale behind this can be found at https://v3.vuejs.org/guide/single-file-component.html#how-it-works

+## Pokemon Data

+Data has been broken down into each generation, and some generations have been broken down into multiple portions.
+This is due to Babel (a compatibility library) deoptimizing files that exceed 500 kB.
+In order to keep build times short, files should be less than 500 kB if possible.

 ## Committing

 Run `npm run commit` to automatically use `Commitizen`.